43081j/eslint-plugin-wc/docs/no-typos.md

-# Detects misspellings of common features (no-typos)
+# Prevents common typos (no-typos)

-Several known features such as methods and properties of web components can easily be misspelled.
+Ensure no lifecycle methods or known custom element properties are misspelt.

 ## Rule Details

-This rule detects common misspellings.
+This rule detects common misspellings, particularly of lifecycle methods:

+* connectedCallback
+* adoptedCallback
+* disconnectedCallback
+* attributeChangedCallback

+It also detects misspellings of the following known properties:

+* observedAttributes

 The following patterns are considered warnings: